xavier-tobin/PatternAnnotatedString/README.md

     Text(text = annotatedString)
     ```

-4. Enjoy the beautiful result:
+4. Enjoy the result:
    ![Basic italics usage example](images/basic_italics_example.png)

 # Advanced usage

+For basic text styling, `AnnotatedString` does the job.
+However, `PatternAnnotatedString` supports
-PatternAnnotatedString supports some features that `AnnotatedString` does not (out of the box),
+some extra features that `AnnotatedString` does not, most notably paragraph backgrounds and dynamic
-including paragraph backgrounds.
-It also makes it much easier to render custom inline `@Composable`
-content.
-To use these extra features, all you need to do is use `patternAnnotatedString()` instead
+inline-content.
+To use these extra features, all you need to do is use `patternAnnotatedString()`
-of `annotatedWith()`:

-1. Create PatternAnnotation/s that map patterns to inline content or paragraph styles:
-    ```kotlin
-    val usernamePills = inlineContentPatternAnnotation(
-        pattern = "@[A-Za-z0-9_]+",
-        inlineContent = { matchedText ->
-            // Return an InlineTextContent composable
-        }
-    )
-    // You can also use paragraphPatternAnnotation() for custom paragraph styles
-    ```

-2. Use `String.patternAnnotatedString(patternAnnotation/s)` to get a PatternAnnotatedString:
-    ```kotlin
-    val result = "Thanks @xavier, this is cool!".patternAnnotatedString(usernamePills)
-    ```

-3. Use the result, which contains an `annotatedString`, `inlineContentMap` and
+instead of `annotatedWith()`.
+Rather than returning a plain `AnnotatedString`, it returns a
-   `paragraphBackgroundAnnotations`, to render backgrounds and inline content.
-See examples further
+`PatternAnnotatedString` with extra goodies to render paragraph backgrounds and inline content.
+See
-   below for how to use them!
+the examples below for more information.

 # Examples

-## Basic text styling
+### Basic text styling

 > Italics, bold, font style, shadow, background etc.

 ```kotlin
 val redFruit = basicPatternAnnotation(